coleslaw-org/coleslaw/docs/plugin-use.md

 sitedir/stagedir:
 ...
 ```

+and initialize git above it so that the sources are backed up, and not the
-Git can be too slow though, so making sure to only update the *source* files
+generated site.
+Git can be too slow for that,so making sure to only update
-(and not the deployed html) can save a lot of time.
+those *source* files can save a lot of time.
 Add this to your .gitignore:

 stagedir/**